Trustable Compliance Report#

 TA-TESTS

-All tests for JSON-Library, and its build and test environments, are constructed from controlled/mirrored sources and are reproducible, with any exceptions documented.
+All tests for nlohmann/json library, and its build and test environments, are constructed from controlled/mirrored sources and are reproducible, with any exceptions documented.

 0.00